 If the client is asking for your rates over the phone, never reveal them!
 Inform the prospect that you need time to come up with a detailed proposal for them to consider.
 Even better, why not suggest a meeting in person?
 Explain that you'd like to meet face-to-face to get a better feel for the project in question.
 It acts as another screening process and will determine whether a potential client is serious.

 Create a proposal

-Now that you're happy the prospect isn't wasting your time, you should come up with a killer proposal that seals the deal.
-This should be a professional document, no longer than four A4 pages, that sets out the following:
+Now that you know the prospective client isn't wasting your time; you should come up with a killer proposal that seals the deal.
+It should be a professional document, no longer than four A4 pages, that sets out the following:

-Introduction: On the front cover of the document, add the business name, client contact and your own name along with the name of the project.
+Introduction: On the front cover, add the business name, client contact and your name along with the name of the project.
 You should also add the date (more on this later).

 Project Overview: The first section should include full details of the brief.
-This helps to demonstrate to your client that you understand the goals of the project.
+It helps to demonstrate to your client that you understand the goals of the project.

 Proposed Services: Here, you should outline what you plan to do and the services you'll provide to achieve the project objectives.
 Be as detailed as possible to future-proof yourself against a client trying to add more to the project.

-Sell-by-Date: Finally, give your proposal document a sell-by-date, i.e. Explain that the proposal and quote is only valid for 30 days, from the date shown on the front of the document.
-This protects you from a client coming back to you 12 months later to give you the go ahead – only your rates have since gone up.
+Sell-by-Date: Finally, give your proposal document a sell-by-date, i.e. Explain that the proposal and quote are only valid for 30 days, from the date shown on the front of the document.
+It protects you from a client coming back to you 12 months later to give you the go-ahead – only your rates have since gone up.